-Lack of an appropriate rise in blood glucose concentration after lactose administration may be due to maldigestion or malabsorption.
+Lack of an appropriate increase in blood glucose concentration after lactose administration may be due to maldigestion or malabsorption.
 Therefore, if the lactose tolerance test is abnormal, a d-glucose or d-xylose absorption test should be performed to determine whether malabsorption or maldigestion alone is the problem.
 Casein hypersensitivity is distinguished from lactose intolerance by assessing the animal's response to enzymatically treated and untreated milk.
 Definitive confirmation of lactase deficiency is through direct measurement of mucosal lactase activity in the intestinal tissue.
-However, this is rarely undertaken in the clinical setting because a surgical biopsy of the mucosa is required.
+However, this is rarely undertaken in the clinical setting, because a surgical biopsy of the mucosa is required.

-The etiology of the primary underlying disease process must be determined before specific therapy can be initiated.
+The etiology of the primary underlying disease process must be determined before specific therapy for malassimilation syndrome can be initiated.
 Specific therapy for most causes of malassimilation is not available, except for lesions due to parasite damage.
 Anticoccidial and larvacidal dewormings may improve the condition; however, a complete healing and return to full absorption capacity is not always achievable depending on the damage.
-Anti-inflammatory agents (eg, NSAID, corticosteroids) may also be beneficial in decreasing the inflammatory response within the affected bowel.
+Anti-inflammatory agents (eg, NSAIDs, corticosteroids) may also help decrease the inflammatory response within the affected bowel.
 Supportive care and facilitation of nutrient absorption from more caudal parts of the intestine must be encouraged until the intestinal epithelium recovers and new villous cells are produced.
 Maturation and healing of the intestinal absorptive surfaces may take weeks to months in severe cases.

 Horses with malabsorption due to a disease process or after small-bowel resection must be fed a diet that optimizes digestion of feeds in the large intestine.
 The diet should provide easily absorbed protein, carbohydrates, fat, and water-soluble vitamins and maintain mineral balance.
 Increased concentrate-to-forage ratios decrease digestion of feeds in the large intestine and should be avoided.
 Horses benefit from a fiber-based diet.
 To enhance digestion in the large intestine, easily fermentable roughages (eg, alfalfa) should be fed.
 High-quality fiber, metabolized in the cecum and colon to volatile fatty acids, may partially compensate for small-intestinal losses.
 In young animals, the diet may be supplemented with milk protein if lactase deficiency is not present.
 Fat may be added to the diet to enhance caloric intake.
-Calcium, magnesium, phosphate, zinc, copper, and iron may need to be supplemented because they are absorbed in the horse only in the small intestine.
+Calcium, magnesium, phosphate, zinc, copper, and iron may need to be supplemented, because they are absorbed in horses in the small intestine only.
 Water-soluble (especially vitamin B12) and fat-soluble vitamins should be supplemented parenterally as needed.
 Excessive supplementation, which could lead to toxicosis, should be avoided.

 Efforts should be made to determine an etiologic diagnosis once malassimilation has been confirmed so that an accurate prognosis can be given and appropriate therapy prescribed.
 Most conditions causing malassimilation in adult large animals warrant a poor prognosis, and treatment is commonly unsuccessful.
-However, parasitic infestation of the bowel or its blood supply can respond to anthelmintic therapy.
+However, parasitic infection of the bowel or its blood supply can respond to anthelmintic therapy.
 Occasionally, a non-neoplastic infiltration of the bowel may respond to corticosteroids, but the response may be transient in some cases.
 Calves, foals, and kids with lactase deficiency may respond well to supportive care and dietary management.
 Prognosis for horses with malabsorption due to inflammatory bowel disease is poor; most reported cases have been fatal.